Sara Conti

 Sara Conti (born 2 August 2000) is an Italian pair skater.
-With her skating partner, Niccolò Macii, she is a two-time World bronze medalist (2023, 2025), the 2023 European champion, 2025 European silver medalist, a two-time ISU Grand Prix Final medalist, eight-time ISU Grand Prix medalist, and a two-time Italian national champion (2023 and 2025).
+With her skating partner, Niccolò Macii, she is a 2026 Olympic Games team event bronze medalist, a two-time World bronze medalist (2023, 2025), the 2023 European champion, 2025 European silver medalist, a three-time ISU Grand Prix Final medalist, eight-time ISU Grand Prix medalist, and a three-time Italian national champion (2023, 2025–26).
 They are the first (and as of 2025, only) Italian pair to medal at the World Championships and to win gold at the European Championships.

+Conti was part of the Italian figure skating team to win a bronze medal at the 2026 Winter Olympics.

 Personal life

 Conti was born on August 2, 2000, in Alzano Lombardo, Italy.
 Her father died from COVID-19 in 2020 during the pandemic's initial onset.

 She began dating her pair partner, Niccolò Macii, in 2018 before amicably splitting in 2023.
+Since 2025, Conti has been in a relationship with German-Spanish ice dancer, Tim Dieck.

 Career

 Early career

 Conti began figure skating in 2005.

 As a singles skater, she won the bronze medal at the 2013 Italian Novice Championships and finished as high as fifth at the senior championships (2018).
 Additionally, she won the bronze medal at the 2018 Denkova-Staviski Cup and the 2019 Sofia Trophy.